enonic/old-xp-doc/doc/admintools/contentstudio/components.rst

 ..
 NOTE::
    This section is under construction.
 This information is likely incomplete and possibly inaccurate until this notice is removed.

-Enonic XP comes with five built-in component types that can be added to regions in the :ref:`page_editor`.
-Regions are defined in the application code for page components and layouts.
+Enonic XP has five types of components that can be added to regions on a page.
+These component types are listed under the "Insert" tab of the page editor.
+This section covers each type of component in detail.
+See the :ref:`page_editor` and :ref:`inspection_panel` pages for more information about editing pages.

 .. toctree::